OpenBankingStandard/framework/Governance.md

 ## CTC Meetings

-The CTC meets weekly on a Google Hangout On Air.
-The meeting is run by a designated moderator approved by the CTC.
-Each meeting should be published to YouTube.
+CTC meetings are scheduled on an ad hoc basis, as required.
+In time, the objective is that meetings should take place on Google Hangout On Air and published to YouTube.
+Meetings will be run by a designated moderator approved by the CTC.

 Items are added to the CTC agenda which are considered contentious or are modifications of governance, contribution policy, CTC membership, or release process.

 The intention of the agenda is not to approve or review all patches.
 That should happen continuously on GitHub and be handled by the larger group of Collaborators.

 Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
 Any Collaborator, CTC member or the moderator can add the item to the agenda by adding the ***ctc-agenda*** tag to the issue.